Huang Chun-hsiung: Journey to becoming a glove puppeteer

-When Huang was 19, he established the third organization under “WuChou” Theater, which was later renamed as the “Authentic WuChou Glove Puppet Theatrical Group”.
-“The Knight in YunChou - Si Yeng-weng”, premiered on March 2, 1970, was the production during this era.
+When Huang was 19, he established the third organization under WuChou Theater, which was later renamed the Authentic WuChou Glove Puppet Theatrical Group.
+The Knight in YunChou - Si Yeng-weng, premiered on March 2, 1970, was the production during this era.
 In the drama, he enlarged the size of glove puppet, emphasized the eye gestures, and used modern folk songs to replace the traditional music composed of gongs and drums.
 This drama lasted 583 episodes and created record high television ratings of 97% in 1970.

 In 2023, Huang was one of three winners of the National Cultural Award, alongside Wu Jing-jyi and Li Shu-de.